HongYanHuang/slackeonnier/README.md

 #### :traffic_light: Customized Color Management
 #### :bar_chart: Plot + Text + Color = DONE!

-:no_bell: Mute redundent quetions from your boss
+:no_bell: Mute redundant quetions from your boss

 ## Basic Idea
 1. Upload plot to slack in alternative channel, return a private url for sharing on slack